The organisms found in the soil are called soil organisms; The soil microorganisms maintain the plant’s right environment to grow well.

 Prokaryotic cell organisms

-Bacteria – Bacteria are unicellular microorganisms; these organisms are found in huge numbers as compared to other organisms.
 Bacteria are beneficial organisms for the soil because they help in the nitrogen cycle and fixation of nitrogen in the soil (Nitrosomonas spp. and Nitrobacter spp.).

 Two types of bacteria found in the soil like the

-b) Heterotrophic Bacteria – These bacteria-derive their food from other sources or depend on others for food and different nutrition.
+b) Heterotrophic Bacteria – These bacteria derive their food from other sources or depend on others for food and different nutrition.
 Most of the soil bacteria are heterotrophs.

-Non-Symbiotic bacteria do not require any host for their survival.
+Non-symbiotic bacteria do not require any host for their survival.
 They help in the fixation of nitrogen in the soil.
 Example – Azotobacter that could fix atmospheric nitrogen in the soil.

 Eukaryotic cells organisms